Carter.jpg

 With the title design settled upon, the next stage was coming up with how we were to incorporate it into the film.
 Being a short, we knew we couldn’t spend too much time on the title sequence, but also felt having a title sequence was key to setting the tone and mood of the film that was to follow.

-Taking inspiration from the lanterns that featured throughout the film, I designed a sequence in which the letters appear to flicker into existence, before resolving to the final title lockup.
-Again, careful attention was paid to add optical errors reminiscent of 70s title design and to evoke a tone and mood that was appropriate and eschewed the usual cold nature of digital typography.
+Taking inspiration from the lanterns that featured throughout the film, I designed a sequence in which the letters appear to flicker into existence, before resolving to the final title lockup all the while eerily inching closer together.
+Again, careful attention was paid to add optical errors reminiscent of 70s title design - including gate weave, bloom, and chromatic aberration - and to evoke a tone and mood that was appropriate and eschewed the usual cold nature of digital typography.
+We wanted everything to feel like it could have been hand animated and optically composited into the film.

 End Credits

-In addition to tackling the film’s main titles, we also designed the films end credit sequence.
+In addition to tackling the film’s main titles, I also designed the films end credit sequence.
 This required digging out the old type specimen books to search for something that was more suited for end credits, while also maintaining that gothic, Lovecraftian tone.
 Ultimately, this lead us to ITC Usherwood, designed by the legendary (Canadian) type designer Les Usherwood.
+As with the main title, careful attention was paid to add subtle “optical” details such as bloom and gate weave to not only evoke the credit sequences of the past, but to also remove the cold digital feeling inherent in digitally animated sequences.

 One of my favourite subtle details we added to the credit sequence was having the final credit have a subtle fade to purple before fading out completely.